stratpoint-daniel-eullo/kafka-training/docs/training/day02-dataflow.md

 # Ensure consumers process quickly
 ```

+## Practice Exercises

+Ready to practice what you learned?
+Complete the **[Day 2 Exercises](../exercises/day02-exercises.md)** to apply:

+- Delivery semantics (at-least-once, at-most-once, exactly-once)
+- Partitioning strategies (round-robin, key-based)
+- Consumer group operations
+- Offset management

+These hands-on exercises will help you master the material before moving forward.

 ## Next Steps

 Continue to [Day 3: Producers](day03-producers.md) for deep dive into producer patterns and configurations.